Alicepinch/bakemyday/TESTING.md

 ## Unsolved bug's due to prioritization:

-- Deleting a product which has been purchased will delete an orders item this means that the order history will not display any information.
+- Deleting a product that has been purchased will delete an orders item this means that the order history will not display any information.
 - Users cart is not saved if they log out of their account.
-- User can delete the current quantity number in the input field on product detail page and can add it to shopping bag.
+- User can delete the current quantity number in the input field on the product detail page and can add it to the shopping bag.
-    - User is directed to 404 page but issue still remains.
+    - User is directed to the 404 page but the issue remains.

 ## Manual Functionality Testing

 #### Navbar - PASS

-- All links, including logo are working as expected, and takes the user where they want to go.
+- All links, including the logo are working as expected and takes the user where they want to go.
-- Search bar is working and lets a user search through products, categories, product details and occasion.
+- Search bar is working and lets a user search through products, categories, product details and occasions.
 If user input is empty a "You didn't enter anything!" message is shown.
-- Account links work as expected, and succefully directs user to Register, Login, Profile, and Add product page's.
-Logout link successfully logs out user.
+- Account links work as expected, and successfully redirects the user to Register, Login, Profile, and Add product pages.
+Logout link successfully logs out the user.
-- All Products works as exptected and shows the user all products
+- All Products works as expected and shows the user all products
-- Occasion and Category links generate a drop down with all the different occasions and categorys for users to look through
+- Occasion and Category links generate a drop-down with all the different occasions and categories for users to look through
-- Shopping bag link works, and updates successfully when user adds or removes a product from/to the bag, and updates the grand total accordingly.
+- Shopping bag link works, and updates successfully when a user adds or removes a product from/to the bag, and updates the grand total accordingly.
-- Navbar condenses down succesfully for mobile view.
+- Navbar condenses down successfully for mobile view.

 #### Homepage - PASS

-- CTA button's on homepage work as expected and take users to products page and blog page
+- CTA button's on the homepage works as expected and takes the user to the products page and blog page

 #### Register - PASS

 - Form input and validations work as expected.
-Form gives feedback upon unmatched format, invalid data, or for existing user
+The form gives feedback upon unmatched format, invalid data, or for existing user
 - Submit button works as expected and submits data successfully, and send verification e-mail for users to confirm their email address.
-- Email confirmation email works correctly and directs user to the confirm user page where they can verify their email
+- Email confirmation email works correctly and directs the user to the confirm user page where they can verify their email
-- Once email is verified user can succesfully login
+- Once the email is verified user can successfully login

 #### Login - PASS

 - Form input and validations work as expected.
-Form gives feedback if any unmatched format's or incorrect username, email and password, or if user doesn't exist in the database.
+The form gives feedback if any unmatched format's or incorrect username, email and password, or if the user doesn't exist in the database.
-- Submit button works as expected if user is in database, this then redirects user to homepage with a success toast message.
+- Submit button works as expected if a user is in the database, this then redirects the user to the homepage with a success toast message.
-- 'Forgot password' link works as expected and takes user to password recovery page.
+- 'Forgot password' link works as expected and takes the user to the password recovery page.

 #### Profile - PASS

 - All recent purchases are shown in the Order History tab.
-- All recent purchase links works as expected and open in a new page with the past order information.
+- All recent purchase links work as expected and open on a new page with the past order information.
 - User details form works as expected, and successfully updates user details.

 #### Logout - PASS